 It’s common for couples to choose to live together without getting married.
 Whilst this is no reflection on the commitment to each other, it does however impact on your legal rights.

 The law treats cohabiting couples very differently to married couples or civil partners.
 They simply don’t have the same rights, regardless of the length and nature of the relationship.
 It comes as a surprise to many but the notion of ‘common law wife or husband’ is just a myth.

-Couples living together don’t often think about the need to take legal advice but that’s exactly what you should do.
 Steps taken at the beginning can help avoid stressful, costly legal proceedings at the end, whether this be for planning your future together, or to help keep things fair should a relationship breakdown occur.

-- Lasting Power of Attorney – An important safeguard to enable one partner to make decisions about the finances and/or welfare of the other in the event that they cannot do so
+- Lasting Power of Attorney – An important safeguard to enable one partner to make decisions about the finances and/or welfare of the other in the event that they cannot do so for themselves

 - Wills – Without the protection afforded to married couples, a will is essential to ensure your partner is provided for in the event of your death